aman-kumar-rai/custom_hooks/documentation/useCount.md

 ### API signature
+`const output = useCount(inputConfig)`

 useCount takes a config as input, and exposes an object as it's output.

-`const output = useCount(inputConfig)`

-The input config has following options:
+#### Input:
+    1. Config: an object with the following options:

         1. initialValue: The value to start the count state from, defaults to "0".

         2. step: The value by which to increment or decrement the count state, default to "1".

         3. min: The minimum value possible for count state, defaults to "-Infinity".

         4. max: The maximum value possible for coun state, defaults to "+Infinity".

 ### Sample code
 `